santanamnaa/ai-skill-gap-analyst/README.md

     ```

 2.  **Create a virtual environment and install dependencies:**
-    The `uv pip sync` command will create a virtual environment (if it doesn't exist) and install the packages from the `uv.lock` file.
+    This project uses `uv` for package management.
+The following command will create a virtual environment (if it doesn't exist) and install all the necessary dependencies from the `pyproject.toml` file.
     ```bash
-    uv pip sync
+    uv pip sync pyproject.toml --all-extras
     ```

 3.  **Activate the virtual environment:**